The Birkenhead Heritage TrailWirral Museum

 Saintonge Jug

 Fragments of a green-glazed jug used at the priory dating to the late 13th or early 14th century.
-Imported from Saintonge in France, they expensive and were used to hold wine.

 In 1896 an incomplete skeleton of a small sheep was found under the south west buttress of the priors lodgings.